 What Markets do CFDs Cover?

-Contracts for differences can be traded on a vast range of different financial instruments, depending on the access that your CFD broker has to various underlying market price feeds and the range of markets available to trade is constantly expanding.
+Contracts for differences can be traded on a vast range of different financial instruments, Rockfort Markets has access to many exchanges worldwide and has wide product base with the range of markets available to trade is constantly expanding.
 The main CFD market types include:

 Take advantage of short to medium term price fluctuations with low cost CFD trading.